Free Kentucky VIN Check & Lookup

 How to Find Your Car's VIN Number

-Essential locations to conduct your vehicle's VIN search:
+Common places to find your vehicle’s VIN include:

-• The driver's side dashboard (under the windshield).
+• The driver’s side dashboard, visible through the windshield.

-• Vehicle information plate under the spare tire.
+• The vehicle information plate is sometimes located under the hood or near the spare tire.

 Opportunities and Challenges of Buying a Used Car in Kentucky